 Like President Birenbaum, Gary Rosenthal, new Health and Physical Education chairman, would like to see a reverse tenure system.
-Like most other department chairmen, Rosenthal feels "the quota system limits our ability to keep good young people beyond five years.
-Health and Physical Education is at the 50 per cent mark with its present number of tenure positions, this and the fact that Rosenthal is trying to build a pre-major program provide him with a special problem...he asks, "if we need a certain kind of specialist which calls for a PhD, how do we get him when the department has reached the freeze
+Like most other department chairmen, Rosenthal feels "the quota system limits our ability to keep good young people beyond five years Health and Physical Education is at the 50 per cent mark with its present number of tenure positions, this and the fact that Rosenthal is trying to build a pre-major program provide him with a special problem...he asks, "if we need a certain kind of specialist which calls for Summing up his arguments, Charas a PhD, how do we get him when the held that "If a person is really good, he department has reached the freeze level?
+Half of our department is tenured, do I have to wait for a tenured